Italian residence permits: How to get it quickly

 Moving

-What is a residence permit?
+What is an Italian residence permit?

-Benefits of the temporary residence permit
+Pros of a temporary Italian residence permit

-Even though having a temporary residence permit doesn’t provide you with the same rights as an Italian citizen, it’ll give you the following benefits:
+Even though having a temporary Italian residence permit doesn’t provide you with the same rights as an Italian citizen, it’ll give you the following benefits:

 • Freedom of travelling to other EU countries